Long-Chain 3-Hydroxyacyl-CoA Dehydrogenase Deficiency

 English

-Fadi A Elatat is a Cardiologist in Montclair, New Jersey.
+Fadi A Elatat is a Cardiologist practicing medicine in Montclair, New Jersey.
 Dr. A Elatat is rated as a Distinguished provider by MediFind in the treatment of Long-Chain 3-Hydroxyacyl-CoA Dehydrogenase Deficiency.
-His top areas of expertise are Long-Chain 3-Hydroxyacyl-CoA Dehydrogenase Deficiency, Arterial Embolism, Lemierre Syndrome, Mondor Disease, and Hernia Surgery.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Long-Chain 3-Hydroxyacyl-CoA Dehydrogenase Deficiency, Arterial Embolism, Lemierre Syndrome, Mondor Disease, and Hernia Surgery.

 Advanced in Long-Chain 3-Hydroxyacyl-CoA Dehydrogenase Deficiency